reem-shaikh/React/02-06/app1/README.md

 - entire webpage
 ![](1.PNG)

-- when click on the image
+- when click on the image, popup pops up
 ![](2.PNG)

 ### Unsplash
 Unsplash gives API, and you can use their data on your website.